 Marc Adams School of Woodworking Instructors

-MARC ADAMS has been woodworking professionally for more than 30 years.
+MARC ADAMS has been woodworking professionally for more than 33 years.
 In 1991, he became a technical consultant to the WWPA, SFPA, AHEC, and the U.S. government, representing the United States on International Quality of Furniture Making.
 His work has appeared in Design Book Six and Design Book Seven, and his shop was featured in The Workshop by Taunton Press.
 In addition, his work has appeared in many national publications and has been featured on the front cover of Woodshop News.
 Marc has worked with the EPA in Washington on current woodworking issues and has been a panel commentator at the prestigious International Woodworking Fair.
 Marc has won the Indiana Artist/Craftsman of the Year award three times and periodically does TV and radio talk shows on woodworking topics.
 He co-authored the book Working With Plastic Laminates and currently consults for both the laminate and adhesive industries.
 His Technical Techniques video series is the largest-selling video series in the history of woodworking, and he was recently awarded four Telly awards.
-Marc just completed an eight-part series on workshop safety for Popular Woodworking magazine and was a judge for the 2008 Veneer Tech Craftsman Challenge Awards and the 2009 AWFS Fresh Wood Student Competition.
-He lectures nationally for universities, guilds, and trade shows and does train-the-trainer programs for today?s biggest tool manufacturers.
-In 1998, he was chosen as one of Indiana?s Top 40 Under 40 in the local business community and in 2010 was awarded the Outstanding Alumnus award from the world famous Whiteland High School.
+Marc wrote an eight-part series on workshop safety for Popular Woodworking magazine and was a judge for the 2008 Veneer Tech Craftsman Challenge Awards and the 2009 AWFS Fresh Wood Student Competition.
+He lectures nationally for universities, guilds, and trade shows and does train-the-trainer programs for todays biggest tool manufacturers.
+He is currently writing for Fine Woodworking on the safe way to use stationary tools.
+In 1998, he was chosen as one of Indiana's Top 40 Under 40 in the local business community and in 2010 was awarded the Outstanding Alumnus award from the world famous Whiteland High School.

 - Joinery With Marc Adams (April)